evereux/pycatia/docs/MacroButton_in_Catia.rst

 .. _MacroButton_in_Catia:
+.. contents:: Оглавление
+   :depth: 2

 Installation
 ============
+This short tutorial help you add your python script in CATIA Toolbar

 .. note::

-    Catia is installed and registrated as a com server.
+    CATIA is installed and registrated as a com server.
     Python installed.
     Created python enviroment *VENV_PyCatia*
     pycatia installed in *VENV_PyCatia*.